 No-code, truly.
 Power Automate's design surface is genuinely accessible to non-developers.
 If your goal is to empower a business user to build and maintain their own workflows without touching anything resembling code, Power Automate is easier to hand off.

 Included in most Microsoft 365 plans.
-If you're already on M365 Business Premium or E3/E5, you have Power Automate at no additional cost for standard connectors.
+If you are already on M365 Business Premium or E3/E5, you have Power Automate at no additional cost for standard connectors.

 Cost at scale.
 Power Automate's premium connectors (Salesforce, ServiceNow, most non-Microsoft APIs) require a premium licence or a per-flow plan.
-If you're running complex workflows that touch multiple external systems, the costs escalate quickly.
+If you are running complex workflows that touch multiple external systems, the costs escalate quickly.

-n8n charges per workflow execution (on cloud) or is free on self-hosted.
-It has no concept of "premium connectors."
+n8n charges per workflow execution (on cloud) or is completely free on self-hosted.
+It has no concept of premium connectors.
 Every integration costs the same: nothing extra.

 Power Automate's run history is significantly less useful.
 Error messages are often generic.
 Rerunning a failed flow reruns the whole thing from the beginning.

 No vendor lock-in. n8n workflows are stored as JSON.
 You can export them, version-control them in git, migrate them between environments, and back them up trivially.
-Power Automate flows live in your Microsoft tenant — exported formats are limited and re-importing is unreliable.
+Power Automate flows live in your Microsoft tenant and exported formats are limited, with re-importing being unreliable.

 Self-hosted option.
 A self-hosted n8n instance on a $10/month server handles thousands of workflow executions with no usage-based costs.
 For high-volume automations, this makes the economics dramatically better than any cloud-based alternative.

-In Power Automate, those external connectors require either a Power Automate Premium licence ($15/user/month) per user who triggers or owns the flows, or a per-flow plan ($500/flow/month for attended, $100 for unattended via Process plans).
-For 20 flows hitting premium connectors, you're looking at significant monthly spend.
+In Power Automate, those external connectors require either a Power Automate Premium licence at $15 per user per month for each user who triggers or owns the flows, or a per-flow plan at $500 per flow per month for attended and $100 for unattended via Process plans.
+For 20 flows hitting premium connectors, you are looking at significant monthly spend.

-These tools aren't mutually exclusive.
+These tools are not mutually exclusive.
 In Microsoft-heavy environments, we often use both:

-The two platforms can coexist and even interact — a Power Automate flow can call an n8n webhook, and vice versa.
-We design the automation architecture to use each tool where it's strongest, rather than forcing everything through one.
+The two platforms can coexist and interact: a Power Automate flow can call an n8n webhook, and vice versa.
+We design the automation architecture to use each tool where it is strongest, rather than forcing everything through one platform.

-Most businesses benefit from having both tools available and choosing deliberately for each automation rather than defaulting to one.
+Most businesses benefit from having both tools available and choosing deliberately for each automation rather than defaulting to one across the board.

 Not sure which tool is right for your specific workflow?
-Book a free call — we can usually tell you in 20 minutes which direction to go and why.
+Book a free call.
+We can usually point you in the right direction within 20 minutes.

 Found this useful?